AthleteX-DAO/ax_dapp/CUTTING_RELEASE.md

 8. Navigate to the JIRA board and go to the release section and copy the release notes

+- Make sure to select ```Markdown``` when copying to the clipboard

 ![image](https://user-images.githubusercontent.com/89420193/212748773-361a1930-1280-43e4-ac00-3af94fdd1c8b.png)

-9. Navigate back to GitHub and go to the release section
+9. Go back to GitHub and go to the release section

-- You will want to create a new release and name
+- Click on ```create a new release```

 ![image](https://user-images.githubusercontent.com/89420193/212748804-3ee26936-4530-45a5-9c37-60233fbcea0a.png)

-- Create a new release tag with the current version number and name the title with as Release v1.9.0 or whatever the new version number is
+- Create a new release tag with the new version number and name the title with as Release v1.9.0 or whatever the new version number is

 ![image](https://user-images.githubusercontent.com/89420193/212748871-6a8cca7a-8c8e-4d56-9038-9573b3103008.png)
 ![image](https://user-images.githubusercontent.com/89420193/212749552-39e0d676-3910-45ad-8271-3a9b104da5bd.png)